IKIM-Essen/uncovar/docs/user-guide/configuration.md

 | ----------- | ----------- | ----------- | ---------- | ---------------- | ---------- | ---------------- |
 | example-1   | PATH/TO/fq1 | PATH/TO/fq2 | 1970-01-01 | 0                | illumina   | revelo-rna-seq   |
 | example-2   | PATH/TO/fq  | PATH/TO/fq2 | 1970-01-01 | 1                | illumina   | nimagen-easy-seq |

+### Customize primer bed file

+The default primer file is a bed file from https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V3.
+To use a custom primer file, you must save this file in a bed format under resources.
+Also, the path to this file must be changed in config.yaml.
+Go to the config folder and open config.yaml.
+In the "preprocessing" subcategory, change the path after "amplicon-primers" to the path where your primer file can be found.